This is probably the most important page of my website. You know, explaining what I do.

-Once I’d composed myself, I’d say I’m a freelance research and evaluation consultant who specialises in quantitative methods.
+Once I’d composed myself, I’d say I’m a freelance research consultant who specialises in quantitative research methods for the public, cultural and not-for-profit sectors.
+That’s a bit wordy.
 Have I lost you?
 Do you need more?

 You might be thinking ‘I can do my own online surveys, thank you very much’.
 And you can.
 If you’ve got the skills or just can’t find a budget, that’s probably your best bet.